 MAT175 Math Economics/Life Sciences

 Schedule: MWF at 10AM, at 11AM or at 12:30PM, Fall and Spring.
 Optional review sessions are helpful, but they are scheduled only after classes begin.
+NOTE: For Fall 2020, this schedule will likely be altered to facilitate online instruction, should that become necessary.

 Brief Course Description: Generalizes MAT103 (Calculus I) to higher dimensions as preparation for further work in economics and the sciences, and thus has substantial overlap with MAT201.
 Topics include review of definite integrals in a single variable with a view to applications like population growth, average values and cumulative change.
 Brief treatment of double and triple integrals.
 Main focus is vectors, lines, planes, curves and surfaces in 3-space, functions of more than one variable, partial derivatives, the gradient, directional derivatives, optimization of functions of two or more variables with constraints, emphasizing the method of Lagrange multipliers.
 Includes a very brief introduction to linear algebra (matrices, solving systems by row reduction, 2x2 and 3x3 determinants and Cramer’s Rule, as time permits).
 Although examples from economics or biology may appear, the main focus is on the underlying mathematics.